miral2525/miral2525/README.md

 - 👋 Hi, I’m @miral2525
-- 👀 I’m interested in ... coding cpp c python
+- 👀 I’m interested in ... coding java
-- 🌱 I’m currently learning ... cpp
+- 🌱 I’m currently learning ... js .net
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...